ShareIt-project/DataChannel-polyfill/README.md

 3. there's no third step! :-)

-There's also a (public) backend server that you can use at wss://datachannel-polyfill.nodejitsu.com (just for testing purposes please, the bandwidth is high, but not infinite :-) ).
+There's also two (public) SSL enabled backend servers that you can use at wss://datachannel-polyfill.nodejitsu.com and wss://datachannel-piranna.dotcloud.com.
+Just for testing purposes please, the bandwidth is high, but not infinite... :-)

 How to test it
 --------------